jpaulm/fbp-etl/src/main/java/com/jpaulmorrison/Step25/README.md

 - Use DrawFBP "Compile" function to compile, in this order: Book.java, Sale.java, BookSale.java, Extract.java, Transform.java, Load.java

-- You can now fill in the components in Step25.drw
+- You can now fill in the components in Step25.drw - youu can't generate the network until these are filled in...

 - Generate the network for Step25

 - Now run Step25.java under Eclipse, or from the command line

+-    **or** do `File\Compile` and `File/Run` in DrawFBP